gzgracez/CS-109A-Final-Project/docs/final_notebook/models.md

 LDA performs better than QDA, and both perform above baseline.
 LDA achieves an accuracy of about 88.1% in the training and 88.4% in the testing data, while QDA ahieves an accuracy of about 86.6% in the training and 86.7% in the testing data.

 # Decision Trees
+The next type of decision model we are interested in is the decision tree.
+We will first create a simple tree.

 ```python
 # classify by depth